rhishi-kesh/Mostly-used-HTML-tags/README.md

 <h3>Mostly-used-HTML-tags</h3>
-<p>Whern i started coding i make this file where you find all inportant HTML tags.</p>
+<p>When i started coding i make this file where you find all inportant HTML tags.</p>